rhiaro/aseedoncesown/index.md

 "It looks further away now," Effingis grunted.

-Breatsch T'Lin walked at Effingis's pace, just behind him, towards the shuttle.
+Breatsch Araunga walked alongside the Cryptum, looking tense, like he needed to be ready to catch Effingis if he fell.
+Breatsch Amba walked at Effingis's pace, half a step behind him, towards the shuttle.
+T'Lin brought up the rear.
 "Feel like an old man," he grunted.

 Another figure was approaching to their left, someone tall, wearing a strange suit.
 The haze of the heat made it hard to see, but after a few more minutes Effingis realised it was a Nematan.
 It seemed to be heading straight for them.

 They reached the shuttle at about the same time.
-It waited, a few paces back, for Effingis and T'Lin to board first.
+It waited, a few paces back, for Effingis and his companions to board first.
 Somehow it seemed as uncertain of them as Effingis was of it.

 It wore a dark, loose robe, covered in pockets, with a long pointed hood hanging down the back.
 Its skin was about the same colour as the robe, almost black, but with hints of something else.
 Greenish, perhaps.
 From a distance it looked like it had a headful of hair, but as it drew closer Effingis saw that they were some kind of wide, flat, pustules or skin flaps.
 It's features were delicate, a small nose and mouth, and leaf shaped eyes strangely like T'Lin's.

-Effingis paused at the ramp, turning to say his goodbye to T'Lin.
+Effingis paused at the ramp, turning to say his goodbyes to his assistants.
 His final goodbye.

 A buzzing, crackling voice came out of a speaker panel in the shuttle overhead.
 Effingis saw the Nemtan visibly jump in surprise.

 "Uh hello again folks.
 I know you've been sitting around a lot already today and I've got some good news and some bad news."
 Cryptum Effingis rolled his eyes.
 "This is your pilot speaking, by the way, I'm Freilum Antisch K'Bel an-Imtux, pleasure to meet you.
 I'll meet you properly later no doubt.
 Well the bad news is this shuttle is going to have to wait a bit longer before going anywhere, our transport to take us to the launch site has broken down.
 The good news is, you get to enjoy the interior of the shuttle, which should be much more cool and pleasant and generally nice than the waiting room you've just been in.
 Load up.
 Anyone who is not launching with us today can get inside too, come take a look around.
 I'll let you know when it's time to leave, and you can disembark if you've changed your mind.
 We'll be doing a quick stop by _the moon_ en route, to drop off our guest."

-Breatsch T'Lin shrugged.
-"I might as well come in then.
+Breatsch Araunga shrugged.
+"We might as well come in then.
 The pilot is right, it's probably nicer than waiting in the building."
+Amba was nodding vigorously, with a sideways look at the Nemtan.

-The three of them boarded.
+All of them boarded.